 These goals support the groundbreaking 2018 World Health Organization Initiative to end cervical cancer –the first cancer targeted for elimination – and the World Health Organization’s 90-70-90 strategy of 90 percent of women vaccinated, 70 percent screened, and 90 percent treated by 2030.

 “The Consortium is critical for building a better understanding of the impact of HPV and of cervical cancer on women,” said Rt.
 Hon.
-Helen Clark, former Prime Minister of New Zealand, who is delivering the keynote address.
+Helen Clark, former Prime Minister of New Zealand, who delivered the keynote address.
 “We have work to do if we truly want to eliminate cervical cancer.”

 Although the HPV vaccine has been available for 17 years, fewer than 1 in 7 eligible girls have received the vaccine and the global number vaccinated for HPV fell during the pandemic.